danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

       The output is non-conformant with FHIR spec due to anonymization: Element with min. cardinality 1 cannot be null for Slot.EndElement.
 ```

-In above example, the anonymized resource is invalid due to 2 reasons. _Slot.start_ is not provided in the input. _Slot.end_ is redacted after anonymization as it's indicative of age over 89.
+In above example, the anonymized resource is invalid due to 2 reasons. _Slot.start_ is not provided in the input. _Slot.end_ is redacted after anonymization, as it's indicative of age over 89.